Hadasss/marvel-mayhem/README.md

 I want to know if a certain book title was made into a movie

-So that I can watch my favorite big screen version of my favirite books.
+So that I can watch the big screen version of my favirite books.

 ## Acceptance Criteria
 Given a dashboard with input fiels to search for book and movie titles